serstuk93/Hopy/README.md

 * This game is still in alpha state
 * Please dont hesitate to create a new issue when something goes wrong :)
-* Licences of music and images of maps are issued by Pixabay GmbH c/o Lacore Rechtsanwälte LLP for free, if you want to use those assets in your fork, please claim your copy of licence
+* Licences of music and images of maps are issued by Pixabay GmbH c/o Lacore Rechtsanwälte LLP for free, if you want to use those assets in your fork, please claim your copy of licence by creating account at those online services.

 <p align="right">(<a href="#top">back to top</a>)</p>